Animation¶

 SwarmVisualManager¶

 SwarmVisualManager owns the agent visual layer.
-It maintains a pool of visual GameObjects per prefab and, for archetypes that opt into GPU instancing, issues Graphics.DrawMeshInstanced draw calls each frame.
-Every frame it reads simulation state from SwarmManager and updates transforms, Animator parameters, and VAT playback data — visuals follow the simulation, never the other way around.
+It maintains a pool of visual GameObjects per prefab and updates them every frame from simulation state.
+Every frame it reads from SwarmManager and updates transforms, Animator parameters, and VAT playback data — visuals follow the simulation, never the other way around.

-SwarmManager creates and wires SwarmVisualManager automatically when you use the Create Swarm Manager menu item.
+SwarmManager creates and wires SwarmVisualManager automatically when you add a manager via GameObject → Massive Swarm System → Swarm Manager (or the Scene View overlay).
 You only need to add or configure it by hand when building a custom setup.

 Inspector fields¶